Merzasphor/MWSE/docs/source/lua/type/tes3dialogueInfo/npcFaction.rst

 npcFaction
 ====================================================================================================

 `tes3faction`_.
+Read-only.
 The speaker's faction that the info is filtered for.

 .. _`tes3faction`: ../../../lua/type/tes3faction.html